BDSI-Utwente/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 (Guest) speakers will be invited during the week to provide a deeper background in the topics and methods covered in the lectures and datathon, or to put these topics in a broader context.
 Throughout the week there will be ample time for socialization and networking, as well as a poster presentation session and networking drink on Thursday afternoon.

+{% include card.html title="Signups are now open!" content="You can now sign up for the various lunch talks, the datathon, and the workshops.
+Places are limited, so sign up now!" cta="Sign up now" cta_link="https://www.utwente.nl/en/bms/research/bdsi/data-science-week-2025/" %}

 ### Datathon

 A datathon is an event in which teams collaborate and compete to create a solution to a shared problem.
 By learning from experts and peers and immediately applying your skills on a relevant and engaging real-world dataset, the BDSi datathons provide a great environment for both students and staff, beginners and experts to further hone their skills.
 For the spring 2025, we will have a new and rewarding data challenge.

 ### Speakers

-{% include card.html title_element="h4" shadow="false" title="Stay tuned for updates!" content="We're coordinating with speakers inside and outside the UT, and will update the website once more details are known." %}

 {% assign _speakers = page.speakers | where_exp: "speaker", "speaker.tags contains 'hero'" %}
 {% include profile-widget-list-generic.html speakers=_speakers style="hero" %}

-{% include figure.html url="/assets/images/workshops/widsw-2024-sabine-siesling-speaking.jpg" caption="Sabine Siesling speaking on (in)Equity in breast cancer care for the Women in Data Science Week 2024" %}
+{% include card.html title_element="h4" shadow="false" title="Stay tuned for updates!" content="We're coordinating with speakers inside and outside the UT, and will update the website once more details are known." %}

 ### Lectures & Practicals